0Nel/blender_helpers/README.md

 This script allows the user to automatically execute a desired mesh operator to selected vertices, edges or faces.
 The script is generic.
 Therefore the desired operator and its parameters can be configured by the user.
-For available mesh operators and their respective parameters refer to:
+For available mesh operators and their respective parameters use the python console in blender or refer to:

     https://docs.blender.org/api/current/bpy.ops.mesh.html